killianlutz/Magicarp/README.md

 ### Forewords
-This code is a proof of concept designed to solve a minimal-time transfer problems on the special unitary group $SU(d)$ applied to the control of driftless closed quantum systems, as detailled in [Janković et al. (2025)](https://arxiv.org/abs/2505.21203).
+This code is a proof of concept designed to solve a minimal-time transfer problem on the special unitary group $SU(d)$ applied to the control of driftless closed quantum systems, as detailled in [Janković et al. (2025)](https://arxiv.org/abs/2505.21203).

 This code is written in `Julia` version `1.11.6`.
 The solver is based on a natural gradient descent in the **optimize-then-discretize** paradigm, also known as **indirect** method.
 We were able to optimize gates for qudits of dimension less than or equal sixteen.